rudidude86/gura-lang.github.io/documents/Function.md

     do_trailer(true) println('hello')
     do_trailer(false) println('good-bye')

-Some functions that govern sequence flow like `if-elsif-else` and `try-catch` use this trailer control mechanism.
+Some functions that govern sequence flow like `if-elsif-else` and `try-catch` utilizes this trailer control mechanism.